Skip to contents padding-top: 70px;

 Cleaning the Licor Data

-While checking over the plots in the previous sections, two issues were noticed: (1) some points were logged before stability was achieved and (2) some of the curves exhibit a decrease in \(A\) at high values of \(C_i\).
+While checking over the plots in the previous sections, two issues were noticed: (1) some points were logged before stability was achieved and (2) some curves have strange points at high CiC_i.
 In this section, we will demonstrate how to remove the unstable and unusual points.

 The following command will keep only the points where Stable is exactly 2; this condition means that all of the stability criteria were satisfied.
 Sometimes, following this procedure, a curve will have very few stable points remaining; it is usually a good idea to automatically exclude any curve with fewer than three stable points.